 Scalar or vector, required when

-.
-This can be a five-digit numeric or character ZIP Code, a vector of ZIP Codes, a two-letter character state abbreviation, or"all"
+zip_codeis"HUD".
+This can be a five-digit numeric or character ZIP Code, a vector of ZIP Codes, a two-letter character state abbreviation, or"all".- by

 Character scalar, required when

-; the column name to use for identifying the best match for a given ZIP Code.
-This could be either"residential"
+zip_codeis"HUD"; the column name to use for identifying the best match for a given ZIP Code.
+This could be either"residential","commercial", or"total".- return_max

 Logical scalar, required when